4sun5bu/Z8001MB/cpm8k/README.md

 Executing **dd** with care.
 Do not set a wrong disk drive for **"of"**.

 ## License
-cpmsys.rel, cpmsys.o and libcpm.a - licensed by Lineo,Inc. See "The Unofficial CP/M Web Site"
+cpmsys.rel, cpmsys.o, libcpm.a and devpack.zip - These files from Digital Resarch.
+See "The Unofficial CP/M Web Site"
 others - MIT License